top of page

 Collaborators: Aaron Carlisle (U of Delaware).

-We are conducting a pilot project to assess the levels of PFASs in the marine biota from the Delaware Bay and Inland Bays and to investigate how PFAS compounds bioaccumulate in the Delaware marine food web.
+We assess the levels of PFASs in the marine biota from the Delaware Bay and Inland Bays and investigate how PFAS compounds bioaccumulate in the Delaware marine food web.